Blackprint/Blackprint/README.md

 </p>

 <p align="center">
+  Basic Node's UI design was inspired by UE4 Blueprint and can be modified with HTML/CSS.<br>If you have better UI theme, feel free to show it on Discord.
 When using the editor/sketch library, please use Chromium based browser for better rendering performance.
 </p>

 ## Documentation